Citation, DOI, disclosures and article data

 Hirschsprung disease affects approximately 1:5000-8000 live births.
-In short segment disease, there is a significant predilection for males (M:F of ~3.5:1), which reduces with the increasing length of involvement 4,6.
+In short-segment disease, there is a significant predilection for males (M:F = ~3.5:1), which reduces with the increasing length of involvement 4,6.
 Interestingly, it is almost never seen in premature infants.

 The condition typically presents in term neonates with failure to pass meconium in the first 1-2 days after birth, although later presentation is also common.
-Overall ~75% of cases present within six weeks of birth 4 and over 90% of cases present within the first five years of life.
+Overall ~75% of cases present within 6 weeks of birth 4 and over 90% of cases present within the first 5 years of life.
 A minimal number may present in the adult population 1.

 In cases of delayed presentation with anorectal constipation, manometry may be useful in distinguishing short/ultrashort segment Hirschsprung disease from other causes 5.

 A definitive diagnosis requires a full-thickness rectal biopsy (2 cm above the dentate line as the region below the dentate line usually is aganglionic).

 Hirschsprung disease is characterized by aganglionosis (absence of ganglion cells) in the distal colon and rectum.
 It is thought to either occur from a failure of neuroblasts in neural crest cells to migrate into bowel segments or degeneration of already migrated neuroblasts.
 It affects cells both in the myenteric and submucosal plexuses 4.
 Hence, functional obstruction develops due to a spasm in the denervated colon.